Aliases for ACOX2 Gene

 GeneCards Summary for ACOX2 Gene

 ACOX2 (Acyl-CoA Oxidase 2, Branched Chain) is a Protein Coding gene.
-Among its related pathways are Metabolism and Synthesis of bile acids and bile salts.
+Among its related pathways are PPAR signaling pathway and Metabolism.
 GO annotations related to this gene include receptor binding and oxidoreductase activity, acting on the CH-CH group of donors.
 An important paralog of this gene is ACOX3.

 UniProtKB/Swiss-Prot for ACOX2 Gene